Top 10 Tips for Better Menopause Gut Health Now.

 The connection between menopause and gut health is a fascinating area of study.

-Low estrogen can indeed cause digestive problems, and gut health can affect estrogen levels.
+Estrogen dominance can indeed cause digestive problems, and gut health can affect estrogen and progesterone levels.

 Everything is connected.

-Many of the debilitating menopause symptoms women experience are due to an under nourished body thanks to the years of poor nutritional advise seeing us count calories rather than focusing on nourishment, punishing our bodies in various ways and burning the candle at both ends in an effort to be everything to everyone.
+Many of the debilitating menopause symptoms women experience are due to an undernourished body thanks to years of poor nutritional advice seeing us count calories rather than focusing on nourishment, punishing our bodies in various ways and burning the candle at both ends to be everything to everyone.

 The body is run by hormones, not calories.

-Reviewing your lifestyle and focusing on the root causes of hormone disharmony such as gut health along with detox pathways and adrenal health (these babies are now responsible for your estrogen and progesterone production) can support you to design a lifestyle that supports your menopause health naturally without HRT and other medications with their inevitable side effects.
+Reviewing your lifestyle and focusing on the root causes of hormone disharmony such as gut health along with detox pathways and adrenal health can support you to design a lifestyle that supports your menopause health naturally without HRT and other medications with their inevitable side effects.

 If you would like to explore what this looks like for you Book a free (no obligation) Wild Well-Being call to chat about your unique menopause journey, and come away feeling motivated and inspired to embrace menopause and the rest of your life.